 - P. G. Wodehouse's schoolboy hero Mike Jackson, best-known as Sidekick to Psmith in the Psmith series.
 He's terrible in school but an exceedingly skilled cricket player, and he suffers from a severe case of Chronic Hero Syndrome.

-- Kyle from 8 Simple Rules is said to have shoved nerds in lockers but we've never actually seen him bully someone and he seems like a nice enough guy.
+- 8 Simple Rules: Kyle is said to have shoved nerds in lockers but we've never actually seen him bully someone and he seems like a nice enough guy.

-- Todd from Freaks and Geeks, despite dating shallow and vapid Cindy Sanders and being Sam's unaware rival, is a super nice guy who thinks Sam is cool and doesn't try to battle him for Cindy.
+- Freaks and Geeks: Todd, despite dating shallow and vapid Cindy Sanders and being Sam's unaware rival, is a super nice guy who thinks Sam is cool and doesn't try to battle him for Cindy.

 - Super Human Samurai Syber Squad: Tanker is a football star but isn't mean to anyone other than Jerkass Malcolm Frink and even then he's quite mild in comparison to a regular Jerk Jock.
 Also, Tanker dates the resident genius.

-- Danny on Teen Wolf.
-Ironically, he is best friends with the Jerk Jock.
+- Teen Wolf: Danny.
+Ironically, he is best friends with Jackson, the Jerk Jock.

-- Matt Donovan from The Vampire Diaries.
-On the other hand, his best friend Tyler is a Jerk Jock (at first).
+- The Vampire Diaries: Matt Donovan.
+On the other hand, Matt's best friend Tyler Lockwood is a Jerk Jock (at first).